jpychan/musicxplorer/README.txt

 MusicXplorer is a web app that helps you find music festivals around the world and show you how much it would be for you to get there.
-Though this was a final group project for the Lighthouse Labs Web Dev bootcamp, I spent 10 extra days adding features, making the site mobile responsive, and refactoring code after the project was over.
+This was a final group project for the Lighthouse Labs Web Dev bootcamp, and I spent 10 extra days adding features, making the site mobile responsive, and refactoring code.

 Try it here: https://musicxplorer.herokuapp.com/